Ready or Not…Again

 Go.
 Stay.
 Try.
 Wait.
 Teach.
 Learn.
 Show.
 Watch.
 Do!

 Maybe we should spend less time wondering if we’re ready and more time wondering if we’re following where God leads.
-Don’t listen to Satan when he says that you can’t do it and you’re not prepared.
-Listen to the One who says He will prepare you for the challenges ahead.
+Don’t listen to Satan when he says that you can’t do it or that you’re not prepared.
+Listen to the One who says that He’ll prepare you for the challenges ahead.
 He’s making us ready.